 Mourning the Creation of Racial Categories

-Hear Our Loss documentary tells the story through dance driven by commentary from choreographers, faculty mentors, the dancers and composers.
+Let Our Loss Be Heard documentary tells the story through dance driven by commentary from choreographers, faculty mentors, the dancers and composers.
 The film highlights the children’s complexion and ancestry because acknowledging this allows audiences to grapple with a key idea: The 400+ year-long separation of biologically related peoples into racial categories “is at the heart of an unresolved American identity crisis, a dilemma that perpetuates ethnic and racial disunion and makes the resolution of the general race problem virtually impossible” (Carlos Fernández).
 Audiences to this documentary will witnesses (vicariously) just one of the millions of stories of how family/biological relationships were severed and rearranged to comply with the categorical mandate that was, and still is (minus legal segregation) the law of the land.
 The Garner story allows audiences to hear this complex national history and talk about:

 Margaret’s ability to care so deeply for children fathered and owned by her master who is legally classified as white;

 Robert’s ability to care deeply for children that were not his, who appear a different race but share his legal classification (black and enslaved);